dejanu/az104/networking.md

 * You can assign a network security group to a SUBNET or a NETWORK INTERFACE, and define security rules in the group to control network traffic.
     - Security rules in network security groups enable you to filter network traffic
     - Azure creates default security rules for traffic:  `DenyAllInbound` traffic and `AllowInternetOutbound` traffic.
-By default, inbound security rules allow traffic from any virtual machine to any other virtual machine WITHIN the virtual network
+By default, Outbound requests are allowed.
+Inbound traffic is allowed only from WITHIN the virtual network.
     - You can't remove the default security rules.
     - You can OVERRIDE a default security rule by creating another security rule that has a higher Priority setting for your network security group.
     - You can assign an NSG to the subnet of the virtual network in the same region